spockframework/spock/docs/interaction_based_testing.rst

 (Think twice before using this feature.
 It might be better to change the design of your code.)

-Usually, Groovy mocks are injected into the code under specification just like regular mocks.
+Usually, Groovy mocks need to be injected into the code under specification just like regular mocks.
 However, when a Groovy mock is created as *global*, it automagically replaces all real instances of the mocked type for the duration of the feature method [#automagic]_::